-The only way to stop elections by money, the spiral of overwhelming political campaign expenses, is to stop political campaigns.
+The only way to stop elections by money, the spiral of overwhelming political campaign expenses, seems to be stopping political campaigns.
 We elect people to do the work of governance, not to prove themselves experts at printing signs, inventing slogans and soundbites, and speaking at campaign financing dinners.
 Campaigns are a major distraction from quality leadership.
 They are undemocratic and produce undemocratic governments.
 Political campaigns are about the rich.
 What the rich want, what the rich will pay for, and what the rich get for their money.

 Rich is relative, of course.
-In a local campaign a person doesn’t have to be as rich as a Mitt Romney, or even a Hillary Clinton.
+In a local campaign, a person doesn’t have to be as rich as a Mitt Romney, or even a Hillary Clinton.
 They just have to be richer than the other candidates or rubbing elbows with people richer than the people with whom other candidates rub elbows.

 Bad Ecology, Socially and Environmentally

 In the meantime, landscapes are littered and the sewer systems clogged with campaign signs and flyers.
-Campaign advisors and pollsters work to trick the public into thinking their candidate will cure whatever the voters need cured, and do it cheaper than it can be done.
+Campaign advisors and pollsters work to trick the public into thinking their candidate will cure whatever the voters need to be cured, and do it cheaper than it can be done.
 Television, radio, and newspapers get richer as campaign ads flood the market and provide guaranteed income for the media, a media which is increasingly owned by a small number of rich people.
 Candidates spend more time at super-expensive dinners that only the rich can afford than they spend talking to the people they supposedly represent.

 A political campaign based on the quality of the candidate doesn’t exist and may never have.
 Quality campaigns do not guarantee the quality of the candidate and excellent candidates can run horrible campaigns.
 Who wants to elect a campaign?